 the only down side is chickens will try to eat it so it has to be covered with plywood or something

-I am currently doing both of these things I can't hear him with the windows closed but you can definitely hear him with the window open.
-I don't mind the sound but my neighbor is a light sleeper and I rent so I don't want any trouble I have tried everything to keep him quiet, even putting him in my car at night so it is muffled in the morning.
+I am currently doing both of these things :rolleyes: I can't hear him with the windows closed but you can definitely hear him with the window open.
+I don't mind the sound but my neighbor is a light sleeper and I rent so I don't want any trouble :eek: I have tried everything to keep him quiet, even putting him in my car at night so it is muffled in the morning.
 That works but I can't do that to him in the summer it would be way too hot.

-I am currently doing both of these things I can't hear him with the windows closed but you can definitely hear him with the window open.
-I don't mind the sound but my neighbor is a light sleeper and I rent so I don't want any trouble I have tried everything to keep him quiet, even putting him in my car at night so it is muffled in the morning.
+I am currently doing both of these things :rolleyes: I can't hear him with the windows closed but you can definitely hear him with the window open.
+I don't mind the sound but my neighbor is a light sleeper and I rent so I don't want any trouble :eek: I have tried everything to keep him quiet, even putting him in my car at night so it is muffled in the morning.
 That works but I can't do that to him in the summer it would be way too hot.

 you could build a rooster box